Edgar-Saavedra/practical-deep-learning/ch4/README.md

   - **we could resonably replace the missing values** by the mean (or median)

 - Look at the data.
 Goal is to represent parent distribution.

+- **the standard error** is a measure of the difference between our **mean value** x and the **mean value** of the parent distribution. if we have more measurements we'll have a better idea of the parent distribution that is generating the data
+- The mean and media are relatively clost to each other.

+See `ch_4_04_caculating_statitics.py`

 ## Summary
 - Components of dataset : Classes, Labels, Features, Feature Vectors